Bathroom Adaptations For The Visually Impaired | More Ability

 This approach when creating a bathroom adaptation for the visually impaired can be incorporated throughout your accessible bathroom design, from contrasting colours of towels through to the texture of soap dispenser accessories.

-Finally, the last of the five key points to consider when adapting your bathroom is illumination.
+A final point when considering how to create a stylish bathroom for a partially sighted person is illumination.
 Using contrasting colours, the overall space should be bright and well lit.

 Spotlights, downlights and floor lights can be used to enhance and highlight specific fixtures and fittings, making them easily identifiable, whether above a basin or in a niche.
 Similarly, LED colour and light technology can be incorporated to make the overall bathroom safer and easier to use, especially when it is used to help differentiate between temperature controls.

-Paying careful attention to these five areas will give you a foundational understanding of what you need to do to ensure your bathroom is suitable for safe and easy use by a visually impaired user.
-For more information, don’t hesitate to get in touch!
+Paying careful attention to these five areas will give you a foundational understanding of how to create a stylish bathroom for a partially sighted person whilst ensuring your bathroom is suitable for safe and easy use by a visually impaired user.
+For more information you can book a free design appointment, visit one of our showrooms or call us to speak to one of our friendly design experts.

 More Ability, part of the Passmore Group, is Yorkshire’s only 5* rated bathroom adaptation company.
 Specialising in accessible, mobility and disabled bathroom solutions we are extremely proud of the exceptional service we continuously deliver from design right through to installation and after care.
 Whether you want a future proofed solution or require a more specialist adaptation in order to remain independent at home More Ability can help create a safe space to bathe for you or your loved ones.